 Rockford — I-90/I-39 Northbound.
 Take the State Street exit to the Clocktower Resort.
 The bus will be in the parking lot behind the Clocktower Resort.

-Madison McDonalds — I-90/I-94 Northbound.
-Take Exit 126 (Dane/DeForest).
-The McDonalds is on the east side of I-90/94 and you will be able to see it from the highway.
+Culver's Restaurant in Madison - I-90/94 Northbound.
+Take Exit 126 (Dane/DeForest.)
+Culvers is on the east side of I-90/94 and you will be able to see it from the highway; drop off campers on the Wheaton bound return trip only

 HoneyRock — 8660 Honey Rock Road, Three Lakes, WI 54562